National Taiwan Normal University, Research Center for Conservation of Cultural Relics

 Anyone may search the database to view and print spectra.
 To access digital spectra and related information, you must join IRUG and contribute spectra.
 Click the button below to begin registration when you are ready to contribute spectra.

-A keynote talk covering aspects of the theory and challenges of reflectance mode infrared spectroscopy will be given by Dr. James A. de Haseth, Emeritus Professor of Chemistry at the University of Georgia and co-author of the classic reference Fourier Transform Infrared Spectrometry.
+The keynote talk, covering aspects of the theory and challenges of reflectance mode infrared spectroscopy, was given by Dr. James A. de Haseth, Emeritus Professor of Chemistry at the University of Georgia and co-author of the classic reference Fourier Transform Infrared Spectrometry.
+The abstract for the keynote talk is found here.

 Links to conference information and forms are posted below.
-Information will be updated and augmented periodically.
+Information is updated and augmented periodically *last update 21 September 2023.

 [Ctrl]+Click for: